SamTherapy/fediverse-imagebot/README.md

 [![Build Status](https://ci.rint.osaka/api/badges/NotSam/fediverse-imagebot/status.svg)](https://ci.rint.osaka/NotSam/fediverse-imagebot)

-A bot that posts images to the Fediverse.
+A bot that posts (currently only local) images to the Fediverse.

 Should be compatible with Mastodon, Misskey and Pleroma!

 ## Quick start guide
 1. You need to have `npm` and `nodejs` installed.
+- Node 15 or greater is required.

 2. Install `yarn`: \
 `npm install --global yarn`